davidzuhn/bkt-esp32-overview/README.md

 The design also includes a small vibrating motor for haptic feedback.
 This is experimental right now, but I've found a few bits of feedback to be useful so far.
 When the throttle goes to zero, there's a small "blip" on the motor.
 If you change the speed while the brake is on, a shake of the motor helps cue you in that the action isn't useful.

 There is also a small accelerometer on the device.
 This is useful for saving power.
 If the throttle hasn't moved in a while, it can go to a lower power mode (or shut down altogether).
 Moving the throttle can wake the device back up again.
-Free-fall can also be detected (e.g., you drop the throttle) and your train can be brought to a stop until you can regain control of the throttle.
+Free-fall can also be detected (e.g., you drop the throttle) and your train can automatically be brought to a stop until you can regain control of the throttle.

 Using the same 2000maH battery the ESP32 based throttle will operate for about 30-35 hours (without any power saving measures yet).

+I've put a 4 digit display on the board mostly for debugging purposes.
+I'm displaying the fast time with this right now, but it could display the selected locomotive address, or the speed, or ???
+I'm not inclined to place this in the throttle case.
+I can't fit this particular display module in the case, and I'm not interested enough to find another display module that's suitable.

+Schematics for the current design are [available](throttle-hardware/bkt-esp32.pdf).

+# The App

+An iPhone/iPad app is in progress, and this is used to configure the throttle.
+There are a couple of ways that I see this being used.

+First, an operator who owns the throttle installs the app on their phone, and when they visit a layout that's set up for the WiFi protocol (e.g., by running JMRI), they use their own throttle and their own phone.

+Alternately, the layout owner can set up an iPad (or iPhone, but the tablet would be easier to use) in a central location.
+When an operator needs to select a locomotive, they go to the iPad, choose the throttle and then select the locomotive.
+No further interaction with the iPad is needed until another locomotive needs to be selected.
+Since this is a common style of operations on CTC-80 layouts, I don't see why it wouldn't work on DCC layouts).

+These two scenarios could be in use at the same time.

+The app is also used to update the software on the throttle.

 ### Todos